 For specific information regarding the DVM Program admissions process, please visit the following site.
 DVM Program

-The role of the College of Veterinary Medicine Student Services Center is to provide for recruitment, DVM Program admissions, student life and career transition in the College of Veterinary Medicine.
-Whether you are a prospective student, a current student, or an alum of our College, please feel free to contact our office and our staff will point you in the right direction.
+The role of the College of Veterinary Medicine Student Services is to provide for student life and career transition in the College of Veterinary Medicine.
+Whether you are a prospective student, a current student, or an alum of our College, please feel free to contact our office and our team will point you in the right direction.
 Schedule a visit to the College of Veterinary Medicine

 625 Harrison Street